melbournebioinformatics/MelBioInf_docs/docs/tutorials/longread_sv_calling/longread_sv_calling.md

 In general, long reads have greater mappability.
 Mappability is the ability to unambiguously align reads to a reference.
 In the example above, a short read sampled from a tandem repeat cannot be accurately mapped, as it is equally likely it came from 3 different locations.
 On the other hand, a long read sampled from this region can be uniquely mapped to a single location.
 The extra repeat found in the isolate could also be detected given such a read.

 This is highly pertinent when working with the human genome, ***as more than 60% appears to be repetitive sequence***.
 This repetitive sequence consists of 2 main elements: mobile elements, and repeats.
-Mobile elements are sections of DNA which copy or move themselves throughout our genome and including retrotransposons (LINE, SINE, LTR, and SVA) and DNA transposons.
+Mobile elements are sections of DNA which copy or move themselves throughout our genome and include retrotransposons (LINE, SINE, LTR, and SVA) and DNA transposons.
 Repeats are genomic regions which contain the same sequence repeated many times, and consist of Short Tandem Repeats (STRs / microsatellites) which are 1-6 bp tandem repeats, or Variable Number of Tandem Repeats (VNTRs / minisatellites) which are tandem repeats where the repeat length is greater than 7 bp.

 ### Applications of Structural Variant Detection